 After this, the permissions previously granted by mprotect are restored to RW and the program exits.

 So, it means, we can write a byte somewhere in memory with some restrictions due

 to the check on uint and the XOR with

 In order to find the proper place to replace the byte I used a simple bruteforce iterating over the memory space.
 For each address I tested values from 0 to 7 for the uint.
 This exercise is left to the reader.

 After a couple of seconds we realize that the bruteforce hangs for input 0x40072a:4.

-After analysis in a gdb we realize that the we overwrite the
+After analysis in a gdb session we realize that we overwrote the

 Removing the restrictions